 History & Social Studies

-As you might notice, I have not included Amazon links for some books we used in our 3rd-grade curriculum.
+As you might notice, I’ve included both Amazon & Cristianbook.com links for our 3rd-grade curriculum picks.
 In some cases, the curriculums we use are not available for sale on Amazon (Essentials in Writing, All About Spelling, Math You See), or the prices they are sold for are not fair when comparing with other websites.
 In those cases, we usually make our purchases through Christinabook.com or RainbowResources.com but keep in mind their minimum purchase required to qualify for free shipping is higher than Amazon.com.

 In the case of Asteroid Escape, I didn’t include an Amazon link because we have received this game at a discounted price through Timberdoodle.com.